gvwilson/sensibleadventures/short-stories/arecibo.md

 <!-- 720 CE -->
 <!-- Add mention of dark stranger in Chinese records - the visitor thinks the stranger is an alchemist with the secret of eternal life -->

-"It was Her Majesty's first decree as princess," the young astrologer says, immediately hating himself for telling such a distinguished scholar something he undoubtedly already knows.
+"It was Her Majesty's first decree," the young astrologer says, immediately hating himself for telling such a distinguished scholar something he undoubtedly already knows.

 But the visitor from the Middle Kingdom smiles politely as he studies the star-gazing tower.
 It is the height of five men,
-and to the educated eye,
+and to educated eyes
 the number and placement of its stones represent historical and astronomical figures.
-"I understand her decision was...not universally popular," he says.
+"I understand her decision was not universally popular," he says.

 The young astrologer inclines his head, conscious of two guards standing a few feet away.